-At a time when the global aviation sector is facing increasing demands to get on a sustainable flightpath, one airport in northern Sweden has gotten a head start with an extensive vision that has led them to become one of Europe’s and probably the world’s first fossil-free airport.
-At the same time the airport is now preparing to become a testcenter for electric powered and vertical-starting aircrafts.
+As the global aviation sector faces increasing demands to get on a sustainable flightpath, one airport in northern Sweden has gained a head start.
+It aims to become Europe’s, and probably the world’s, first fossil-free airport.
+It is also preparing to become a test centre for electrically powered and vertical take-off aircraft.

-Over the last couple of years, Skellefteå Airport has been dedicated to developing new and innovative ways to expedite the green transition.
-With the brave vision to become a fossil free airport Skellefteå Airport started working within three main focus areas.
+In recent years, Skellefteå Airport has focused on developing new and innovative ways of speeding up the green transition.
+With a bold vision to become a fossil-free airport, Skellefteå Airport started working in three main focal areas:

-* Fossil-free electricity consumption through certified green electricity
+• Fossil-free electricity consumption, through certified green electricity; and

-* Fossil-free fuels for vehicles through electricity and the biofuel HVO-100
+• Fossil-free fuels for vehicles, using electricity and HVO-100 biofuel.

-By applying a holistic strategy the airport was able to reach the goal of zero emissions of fossil carbon dioxide.
-In 2020, the airport reported a zero-emission of fossilized CO2 for the first time ever, which was confirmed by measuring according to the Airport Carbon and Emissions Reporting Tool (ACERT).
-Today, Skellefteå Airport utilizes fossil-free heating, energy and fuel and are now presenting more initiatives for faster environmental transition.
+By adopting a holistic strategy, the airport was able to reach its goal of zero of fossil CO2 emissions.
+This was confirmed in 2020 by measurements using the Airport Carbon and Emissions Reporting Tool (ACERT).
+Skellefteå Airport now has fossil-free heating, energy and fuel, and is proposing more initiatives for faster environmental transition.

 Test route for eVTOL

-The next step in Skellefteå Airports plan for the green transformation of the transport sector will be to develop a test route for electrically powered and vertical-starting aircraft, so-called eVTOL together with, among others, Skellefteå Kraft, Northvolt, EIT InnoEnergy and Skellefteå Science City.
-The airport also participates in the FAIR project and the Green Airport project.
+The next step in Skellefteå Airport’s plan for the green transformation of the transport sector will be to develop a test route for electrically powered and vertical take-off (‘eVTOL’) aircraft.
+It’s doing this with a number of partners in electrical power and advanced technology, such as Skellefteå Kraft, Northvolt, EIT InnoEnergy and Skellefteå Science City.
+The airport also participates in the FAIR and the Green Airport projects.

 Green Flight Academy

-The proactive work at Skellefteå Airport with both CO2 reduction and the installation of electricity supply for electric aviation has also resulted in the establishment of an international new flight academy at the Airport.
-Green Flight Academy will examine up to 100 air traffic pilots yearly using an air fleet made out of a combination of the most environmental aircraft, with electric airplanes from Pipistrell and a new Piper Archer DXT with biofuel.
+Skellefteå Airport’s proactive work on both CO2 reduction and the installation of a power supply for electric aviation has also resulted in the establishment of a new international flight academy at the airport.
+Green Flight Academy will produce up to 100 air traffic pilots annually, using a fleet of the most environmentally sustainable aircraft, with electric planes from Pipistrel and a new Piper Archer DXT powered by biofuel.
 The aim is to create the world’s most sustainable flight academy.

-Come visit Skellefteå Airport and experience a greener take off!
+Come and visit Skellefteå Airport and experience a greener take-off!